Braves vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has hit safely in eight games in a row.
-In his last 10 games he is batting .275 with two doubles, a triple, a home run, three walks and five RBI.
+- Reynolds will look for his 10th straight game with a hit in this matchup.
+During his last 10 games he is hitting .256 with a double, a triple, a home run, three walks and three RBI.

 Reynolds Recent Games